Treat Sun Damaged Skin Facials: Your Fort Myers Guide

 |---|---|---|---|

-Multi-month combined treatment plans are the standard recommendation for lasting results.
+Multi-month, consistent treatment plans are the standard recommendation for lasting results.
 Single sessions produce temporary improvement.
-The real correction happens when treatments are spaced consistently over several months, allowing the skin to rebuild between sessions.
+The real correction happens when treatments are spaced steadily over several months, allowing the skin to rebuild between sessions and giving daily sun protection time to hold those gains.

 How to combine at-home skincare with professional facials

 Professional facials produce the best results when daily skincare reinforces what the treatment started.
-Daily broad-spectrum SPF 15+ is the non-negotiable foundation of any sun damage repair plan.
-Without it, UV exposure continues to drive pigmentation and undo clinical results between sessions.
+Daily broad-spectrum SPF 30+ is the non-negotiable foundation of any sun damage repair plan.
+Without it, UV exposure keeps driving pigmentation and undoing your results between sessions.

 The supporting cast of at-home products matters just as much as SPF.
 Vitamin C applied in the morning neutralizes free radicals and supports brightening.
-Retinol used at night accelerates cell turnover and helps regulate melanin production.
+A gentle retinol used at night accelerates cell turnover and helps regulate melanin production.
 Both work best when introduced gradually on skin that has already been stabilized.

-Pro Tip: Pre-condition your skin for 2–4 weeks with antioxidants and a gentle retinol before booking a strong resurfacing facial.
-Pre-conditioning reduces sensitivity and improves how well your skin heals after the treatment.
+Pro Tip: Pre-condition your skin for 2–4 weeks with antioxidants and a gentle retinol before booking a stronger resurfacing facial.
+Pre-conditioning reduces sensitivity and improves how well your skin heals afterward.

 Fort Myers residents face a specific challenge: year-round UV intensity combined with high humidity.
 That combination means sun exposure is constant, not seasonal.
 A daily subtropical skincare routine built around SPF, antioxidants, and lightweight hydration is not optional here.
 It is the maintenance layer that keeps professional results from fading.